SK53/indicia-docs/developing/web-services/authentication-client-helpers.rst

 Authentication using the Client Helpers
 =======================================

 The client helpers library API, as you would expect, has built in simple support for handling web service authentication so you don't need to worry too much about the technical details of how the **digest authentication** works.
-Authorisation generally works by providing a website ID and password to a method which returns one or more of the following:
+The authorisation process requires a website ID and password to be provided to a method which then creates tokens which can be used to provide that web service requests are authentic.
+These methods then return one or more of the following:

 * Write authorisation tokens in the form of HTML, containing hidden inputs which embed the authorisation tokens into your form.
 * Read authorisation tokens in the form of a PHP array which can be passed to the various client helper controls which need to read from the web services such as the controls which populate themselves from a termlist.
 * Write authorisation tokens in the form of a PHP array which can be passed to any JavaScript that does AJAX posting of form data.

 The authorisation methods are implemented in the **helper_base** class, which is the base class for all the client helper classes.
 This means that you can access them using the **data_entry_helper**, **report_helper**, **map_helper** or **import_helper** class, whichever is the most convenient for the code you are writing.
 They are static methods so must be called using the `::` construct as in the following example:

 .. code-block:: php